-Every time I go to Buenos Aires there are certain places I like to go to, no matter how many times I have gone.
-That is why in this post I want to tell you what are these places in Buenos Aires that, from my point of view you can not miss.
+Every time I go to Buenos Aires, there are certain places I like to go to, no matter how many times I have gone.
+In this post, I want to tell you what places in Buenos Aires you must visit.

-And with which you will see how different this city can be in a few meters.
-If you like craft beer, do not miss this post with the best breweries in Buenos Aires according to a “Porteño” (people who live and are born in Buenos Aires)
+And you will see how different this city can be in a few meters.
+If you like craft beer, do not miss this post with the best breweries in Buenos Aires, according to a “Porteño” (people who live and are born in Buenos Aires).

 The Neighborhood of San Telmo

-This fair is held every Sunday and also on holidays, so if you are going to be in Buenos Aires, save Sunday to visit San Telmo.
+This fair is held every Sunday and on holidays, so save Sunday to visit San Telmo if you are in Buenos Aires.

 El Caminito de Buenos Aires

-Caminito is an area of the neighborhood of La Boca that you can not miss if you go by the Capital Argentina.
+Caminito is an area of the neighborhood of La Boca that you cannot miss if you go by Capital Argentina.
 It must be one of the most colorful neighborhoods in the city.
-The colorful sheet metal houses, are called “conventillos” and are typical of this neighborhood.
+The colorful sheet metal houses are called “conventions” and are typical of this neighborhood.

 There is always a lot of life in Caminito, with numerous artists and tango performances on the street.
-For the most footballers a few steps away is the Stadium, which although you are not “bostero” deserves a visit…
+However, for the biggest football (soccer) fans, the Stadium a few steps away, which, although you are not “bostero,” deserves a visit…

-You can also see the Bridge of women, the work of the architect Santiago Calatrava, which is supposed to evoke a couple dancing tango, you may need a little imagination… Lol.
+You can also see the Bridge of women, the work of the architect Santiago Calatrava, which is supposed to evoke a couple dancing the tango; you may need a little imagination… Lol.
 I like to have even a beer on one of the terraces.

 Central and Congress Zone

-The downtown area of Buenos Aires is just got to know it.
-You can start with the 9th of July and the obelisco, visit the Teatro Colón which must be one of the most beautiful theaters I have seen and tour Calle Corrientes.
+For the downtown area of Buenos Aires, you just got to get to know it.
+You can start with the 9th of July and the Obelisco, visit the Teatro Colón, which must be one of the most beautiful theaters I have seen, and tour Calle Corrientes.

-Also in the downtown area, especially on Florida Street you can see couples dancing Tango as we found this one.
-The video is not of the best quality since at that time we were not prepared as we are going now.
+Also, in the downtown area, especially on Florida Street, you can see couples dancing the Tango as we found this one.
+Unfortunately, the video is not of the best quality since we were not prepared as we are going now.

 La Recoleta is one of the most expensive neighborhoods in the city of Buenos Aires, with many restaurants and a great cultural offer.
-He’s got a lot of life and I don’t know why, but tourists like it a lot.
-The Recoleta cemetery, despite being a cemetery, is another of the “attractions” of the area.
+It’s got a lot of life, and I don’t know why, but tourists like it a lot.

-You will find works of art everywhere you look, actually the whole cemetery is a work of art and there are many Argentine personalities buried here, such as politicians, artists or athletes among others.
+You will find works of art everywhere you look; the whole cemetery is a work of art.
+Many Argentine personalities are buried here, such as politicians, artists, and athletes.

 Ateneo Grand Splendid

-And of course you can not miss the forests of Palermo, which are beautiful parks of about 80 hectares, very well preserved.
-The forests of Palermo, are actually several parks, these are the Rosedal, the Japanese Garden, the Botanical Garden, the zoo, the Planetarium and I will surely leave some.
+The forests of Palermo are actually several parks; these are the Rosedal, the Japanese Garden, the Botanical Garden, the zoo, and the Planetarium, and I will surely leave some.

 El Tigre, on the outskirts of Buenos Aires

 Are you going to Buenos Aires?
-Take a look at my essentials places to visit.
+Then, take a look at my essential places to visit.
 Which ones are yours?

 - Visit the Iguazu Falls